cosmos/cosmos-sdk/docs/architecture/adr-030-authz-module.md

 ## Decision

-We will create a module named `authz` which provides support for granting arbitrary capabilities from one account (the granter) to another account (the grantee).
+We will create a module named `authz` which provides functionality for granting arbitrary privileges from one account (the _granter_) to another account (the _grantee_).
 Authorizations must be granted for a particular `Msg` service methods one by one using an implementation of `Authorization`.